rochelleb1/FastRobotsSP23/labpages/lab2.md

     sudo service dbus start
     sudo service bluetooth start

-This allows for the **demo.ipynb** file to work and for connection to the Artemis board.
+This allows for the **demo.ipynb** file to work and for connection to be allowed between the computer and the Artemis board.

 ### demo.ipynb
 Using the fix above, I was able to connect to the Artemis board and run the initial cells as shown below: